Hacking3DPrinters/robotic-chess/README.md

 ## Requirements

 ### Essentials
-* 2-thread CPU
+* 3-core CPU
-* A Unix-based operating system (or an understanding of simple Windows commands)
+* A Linux-based operating system with sudo
 * Python 3.10+ and pip
 * Octoprint server connected to a 3D printer
 * An electromagnet connected to M106/M107 extruder fan control

 ### Recommended
-* 4-thread+ CPU
+* 4-core+ CPU
 * Python 3.11+ and pip
 * Knowledge of simple Linux commands

 ---

 ## Installation

-If running Windows, please use the equivalent Windows commands.

 ### Installation from wheel (recommended)